 The Superior radio-ulnar joint and the Inferior radio-ulnar joint are the two joints formed between the radio and ulna.
 The Superior radio-ulnar joint is formed at the upper end, while the Inferior radio-ulnar joint is formed at the lower end of radius and ulna.
-Both these joints are synovial joints of pivot variety.
+Both these Radio-Ulnar Joints are synovial joints of pivot variety.
 Both Superior and Inferior radio-ulnar joints are uniaxial joints that permits only rotation.
 The interosseous membrane connects the shafts of radius and ulna.
 This union between radius and ulna is called as middle radio-ulnar joint.

 Superior And Inferior Radio-Ulnar Joints